-If Agrecovery is to be chosen as the scheme's PSO the existing Agrecovery Board of Trustees (Board) will be strengthened to provide governance, fiduciary and strategic oversight and direction over the scheme.
-A strengthened Board will provide governance over the GPSS, with Board activities and remuneration funded from GPSS cost recovery fees.
-Governance arrangements will be developed as part of the PSO accreditation process and will comply with the general guidelines established for Product Stewardship Schemes.
+The existing Agrecovery Board of Trustees (Board) will be strengthened to provide governance, fiduciary and strategic oversight and direction over the scheme.
+A strengthened Board will provide governance over the GPSS.
+Board activities and remuneration will be funded from GPSS cost recovery fees.

-GPSS Reference Groups
+GPSS Reference Group's

-Each farm plastics stream will have a dedicated reference group to support the PSO's decision making and provide an important linkage between the PSO and the individual stream stakeholders and participants.
-A protocol will be developed by the PSO that describes the reference group's roles and responsibilities.
+Each farm plastics stream will have a dedicated reference group to support Agrecovery's decision making and provide an important linkage between Agrecovery and the individual stream stakeholders and participants.
+A protocol will be developed by Agrecovery that describes the reference group's roles and responsibilities.
 Reference group activities will be funded from GPSS cost recovery fees.